xmos/sw_usb_audio/doc/sw_intro.rst

       USB Audio Core Diagram

 :ref:`usb_audio_threads` shows how the components interact with each other.
-The green circles represent cores with arrows indicating inter-core communcations.
+The green circles represent cores with arrows indicating inter-core communications.

 This section will now examine these components in detail.